 About the Artist:

-While working towards her BA, Hailey studied many mediums, typically charcoal drawings or clay sculpting where she focused on psychological processing.
+While working towards her BA, Hailey studied many mediums, typically charcoal drawings or clay sculpting, where she focused on psychological processing.
 While still focusing on mental processes during her MFA program, she began to focus more on the drift between the conscious and unconscious and the reminiscence through memories.
-Her current work heavily depicts photo-realistic drawings of old film portraiture and ceramic vessels layered with fibers such as embroidery and crochet.
+Her current work heavily depicts archetypal animals, such as the lamb and hare throughout her, drawings, paintings, and ceramic work along with incorporating layers of fiber such as embroidery and crochet throughout each medium.

 Artist Statement: